Can Splenda Cause Diarrhea? – What You Should Know

 You asked and we're here to answer: Can Splenda cause diarrhea?

-The debate and controversy surrounding the safety of Splenda and its affects on health are ongoing, but there it seems that the number of anti-Splenda advocates are growing with the current trend to a more natural diet.
+The debate and controversy surrounding the safety of Splenda and its affects on health are ongoing, but it seems that the number of anti-Splenda advocates are growing with the current trend to a more natural diet.

 In this article we'll be taking a look at how this artificial sweetener passes through the body and more than one reason it could cause diarrhea... which is a side-effect that has been reported.

 Splenda is that brand-name for an artificial sugar substitute that is 600 times sweeter than sugar, is considered a "no calorie" sweetener, and is composed of 3 ingredients: sucralose, maltodextrin, and dextrose.